Photo: Total Focus Photography

-We rehearse from 6-30pm to 8-30pm every Sunday night, and 7-00pm to 8-30pm every Tuesday night in the Parish Church hall, Abbeygreen, Lesmahagow from October through to the end of March, with breaks for Christmas etc.
+We rehearse from 6.30pm to 8.30pm every Sunday night, and 7.00pm to 8.30pm every Tuesday night in the Parish Church hall, Abbeygreen, Lesmahagow from October through to the end of March, with breaks for Christmas etc.

 Our programme changes every year and covers a wide range of pieces, from modern through to classical.